 Her research focuses on interdisciplinary health communication with an emphasis on the social marketing approach to promote healthy behaviors among individuals and communities.
-This work involves conducting formative research with target audiences to understand the health behavior issue from their perspective, which in turns informs the development and testing of theoretically-based messages and intervention platforms.
-Interventions are evaluated upon conclusion.
+This work involves conducting formative research with target audiences to understand the health behavior issue from their perspective, which in turn informs the development and testing of theoretically based messages and intervention platforms.

-Hennink-Kaminski’s research has been funded by the Centers for Disease Control and Prevention, the National Institutes of Health, The Doris Duke Charitable Foundation, The Department of Defense, and the Blue Cross Blue Shield Foundation of North Carolina.
-She also serves as Affiliate Faculty of the Injury Prevention Research Center (IPRC) at UNC-Chapel Hill.
+Hennink-Kaminski’s research has been funded by the Centers for Disease Control and Prevention, the National Institutes of Health, Doris Duke Charitable Foundation, the U.S. Department of Defense, and the Blue Cross Blue Shield of North Carolina Foundation.
+She also serves as affiliate faculty of the UNC Injury Prevention Research Center (IPRC).

 Prior to academia, Hennink-Kaminski accumulated 15 years of professional experience in senior marketing communications roles in both corporate and agency positions.
-She has authored book chapters on telecommunications marketing and transnational advertising and has published in Science Communication, Social Marketing Quarterly; Contemporary Clinical Trials, the Journal of Current Issues and Research in Advertising; Journalism and Mass Communication Quarterly; Obesity Reviews, Sexuality and Culture; and Health, Culture and Society.
+She has authored book chapters on telecommunications marketing and transnational advertising and has published in Science Communication, Social Marketing Quarterly, Contemporary Clinical Trials, Journal of Current Issues & Research in Advertising, Journalism & Mass Communication Quarterly, Obesity Reviews, Sexuality & Culture, and Health, Culture and Society.

 - Ph.D., University of Georgia